philou/philou.github.com/source/_posts/2014-06-27-rip-mes-courses-dot-fr.markdown

 {% img center /imgs/2014-06-27-rip-mes-courses-dot-fr/screenshot.png Screen shot of the home page of mes-courses.fr %}

 I wanted to create a really fast on-line grocery front-end, where people could shop for the week in only 5 minutes.
 It supported shopping recipes instead of individual items but I also envisioned to allow automatic menus recommendations, and automatic item preference selection.
-I started 4 years ago, and this is my last doing on the subject :)
+I started 4 years ago, and this is my last doing on the subject :).
+If you're thinking about starting your own side project, this post is for you.

 ### Here are the lessons I learned